Introduction

 Did you know?

-Best cities to invest between €80,000 and €120,000
+Best cities to invest between 80,000 and 120,000 euros

 Best cities to invest between 120,000 and 200,000 euros

-Valencia, for example, has a rental yield of 7.70%, ahead of Getafe (6.50%).
+As an example, the city of Valencia has a rental yield of 7.70%, which places it ahead of Getafe (6.50%).

-Reasons to invest
+The reasons to invest

-Rents are rising sharply
+Rents are increasing very sharply

-Purchase prices are still at 2005 levels
+Purchase prices are still at the 2005 level

-In 2024, prices will still be at 2005 levels, close to 2,000 euros per square meter.
+In 2024, prices are still at the 2005 level, close to 2,000 euros per square meter.

 50% higher profitability than 15 years ago

-Thanks to this context, average rental profitability in Spain is now 50% higher than it was fifteen years ago.
+Thanks to this context, the average rental profitability in Spain is now 50% higher than it was fifteen years ago.
 From an average of 4% in 2008, it is now close to 7%.

 Which is the most profitable city between Madrid, Barcelona and Valencia?